 - Dedifferentiated Liposarcoma: usually suggests an advancement (worsening) of a previously diagnosed well-differentiated liposarcoma.
 It is less common but can spread to other parts of the body.

 - Myxoid liposarcoma: grows slowly and usually responds very well to radiation.
 Following such management, it is unlikely to come back in the same location but may spread to other parts of the body.
+It is categorized in low-grade myxoid liposarcoma and high-grade myxoid liposarcoma, a more aggressive form.

 - Pleomorphic liposarcoma: a rare type that can spread to other parts of the body very quickly.